 Nope, not in this state!
 However, there is an exception to it.
-The passage of HB 640 states that total Delta 9 THC can still be at a 0.3% total per dry weight, but whereas Delta 8 and Delta 10 THC is not restricted to having a max of 1% total per dry weight.
-Even though the state has put restrictions or a public ban, you can still find this product in the state as long you watch the total THC in the product you buy.
+The HB 640 tells Delta 9 THC can still be at a 0.3% on a dry weight basis, with Delta 8 and Delta 10 THC can have a max of 1% total per dry weight.
+Even though the state has put restrictions or a public “ban,” you can still find this product in the state as long you watch the total THC in the product you buy.

-So, in short, Delta 10 THC is illegal in the Pelican State if total THC surpass 1%.
+In short, Delta 10 THC is unlawful in the Bayou State if total THC surpasses 1%.

 Hopefully, one day soon, that will change.

 Delta 10 THC is a cannabinoid that is mildly psychoactive and relatively new to the scene.
 Hemp enthusiasts love this cannabinoid because of its relaxing and soothing properties.

 Delta 10 THC is a decarboxylated form of CBG (Cannabigerol) and starts its journey as CBGA.
 CBGA gets broken down into either THCA or CBDA through decarboxylation, which occurs after harvest and typically during the drying process.
 Next, the acidic forms of cannabinoids are found in a pure CBG product.

 Delta 9 THC is the decarboxylated form of THCA (a non-psychoactive cannabinoid) and thus becomes psychoactive during this process.
 As far as chemical molecular structure, Delta 10 THC does not contain an acidic group on the molecule like THCA but instead has an ester chain.